-The Multiplier Effect of Local Independent Business Ownership
+The Multiplier Effect of Local Independent Businesses

 - Direct impact is spending done by a business in the local economy to operate the business, including inventory, utilities, equipment and pay to employees.